BESS Workgroup

 among the PEs in the Ethernet Segment will be elected as the

-Designated Forwarder, based on the DF Algorithms described in
+Designated Forwarder, based on the DF Algorithms algorithms described in

 this document.